stanleyn/VoPo/README_VOPO.md

 # Overview

+## Updates and Contact Information

 * Date Updated: June 15, 2020
 * Prepared By: Natalie Stanley (stanleyn@stanford.edu)
 * Code Tested in: R version 3.4.4 (2018-03-15)

+## Purpose

-Purpose: We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell mass cytometry data.
+We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell mass cytometry data.
 Here we provide code to reproduce the following results.

 1) Running VoPo clustering on a few FCS files

 2) Generating distributions of classification accuracies from single vs. repeated metaclustering solutions (Figure 2D.).
 Uses processed data from running 50 iterations of the repeated clustering algorithm.